jj-kanu/pizza-parlour-api/README.md

 Welcome to the Kanuli's Pizza terminal.
 Here you have the ability to fill a cart with pizzas and drinks, along with the administrative ability to change the price of each pizza item and drinks in cart.

 ## Instructions
 First, run the main flask module by running `python3 PizzaParlour.py`.
-Then run `python3 main.py` to reach the main menu.
+Then run `python3 main.py` in a separate terminal to reach the main menu.

 Here, you can enter several numerical inputs to proceed:
 1. **Add Pizza to Cart:** Here, you will have the option to enter 1-3 to choose a size of one of the Kanuli Specials or enter 4 to create your own custom pizza: